Is there an age of accountability in the Bible? Are children who die before a certain age are automatically saved?

 The Bible gives a very clear and very different answer to this question.
 The Bible's answer centers on a proper understanding of the way ALL men are saved in the first place.
 The Bible solves this dilemma in the right way, by correcting the false presumption of free will salvation.

-In truth, the Bible teaches that salvation occurs in a very different way.
+In reality, the Bible teaches that salvation occurs in a very different manner, which eliminates the necessity for inventions like an age of accountability.

 Furthermore, when we existed in our natural, flesh state as an unbeliever, we were spiritually hostile toward God and we could never subject ourself to God's decrees.